• Skip to main content

 A truly effective MWEE is place-based.
 It catapults students into environmental discovery, inquiry, and action in the story of their local community and watershed.

 Continue your MWEE training by attending additional/advanced workshops to learn how to organize and design activities and curricula following the MWEE framework.
-Advanced workshops offered across the state include
+Advanced workshops offered across the state include:

-• a week-long summer professional development,
+• A week-long summer professional development.

-• an Act 45 course for school administrators,
+• An Act 45 course for school administrators.

 Watershed Education Resources